GaloisInc/ambient-verifier/doc/Design.rst

 - Command line arguments for the binary being verified Note that our initial requirement can be that the program just doesn't crash when the Weird Machine is triggered.
 Also note that our first triggering input can be static, but that we will want to quickly implement interaction after that.

-Initially, we can target some CTF problems and their solutions (e.g., https://github.com/perribus/mooosl)
+Initially, we can target some CTF problems and their solutions (e.g., https://github.com/perribus/mooosl).
+Note that we will likely need to start symbolically executing from ``main`` instead of ``_start`` due to limitations in macaw.

 Notes
 =====